-ALEXANDER CARSON is a Canadian film and media artist.
+ALEXANDER CARSON is a Canadian filmmaker and media artist.
 He holds a BFA and an MA from the Mel Hoppenheim School of Cinema at Concordia University in Montreal.
-His recent films, including “Last Communication with Laura” (2009), “We Refuse To Be Cold” (2011), and Braids (2012), have screened at major film festivals across Canada, the United States, and Europe.
+His recent films, have screened at major film festivals across Canada, the United States, and Europe.
 Alexander received the Award for Innovation at Sled Island Festival 2012, and the Achievement in Direction Award at the Air Canada En Route Film Festival in 2012 for “We Refuse To Be Cold”.
-His latest short film Numbers & Friends (2013), a playful cine-essay about sports fandom and cultural identity, premiered at the Toronto International Film Festival in 2013, before receiving the Golden Gate Award for New Visions at the San Francisco International Film Festival in 2014.
-He is currently in production on his first feature-length film O, Brazen Age, with the support of Telefilm Canada and the Canada Council for the Arts in 2015, when the film premiered at the Vancouver International Film Festival.
+His short film Numbers & Friends (2013), a playful cine-essay about sports fandom and cultural identity, premiered at the Toronto International Film Festival in 2013, before receiving the Golden Gate Award for New Visions at the San Francisco International Film Festival in 2014.
+He completed work on his first feature-length film O, Brazen Age, with the support of Telefilm Canada and the Canada Council for the Arts in 2015, when the film premiered at the Vancouver International Film Festival.
 O, Brazen Age is currently slated for a multi-platform release across Canada in 2017.

 CAMERON MACGOWAN is a Calgary-based filmmaker, and a graduate of the Film/Video program at the Southern Alberta Institute of Technology.
 Cameron’s first outing with North Country Cinema was producing Kyle’s award-winning film Not Far From The Abattoir (2011).
 His latest short film as writer/director is Black Hills (2012), a gritty and haunting western that has screened widely at festivals across North America.
-Cameron recently completed his new short film Back Streets (2014), a small town drama produced with the support of the Alberta Foundation for the Arts that premiered at the Vancouver International Film Festival.
+Cameron recently completed his short film Back Streets (2014), a small town drama produced with the support of the Alberta Foundation for the Arts that premiered at the Vancouver International Film Festival.
 Macgowan was also a Producer on Kyle Thomas’ feature film The Valley Below.